 The last and final phase before the big reveal.
 Man this project has been one to tackle by myself but I haven’t given up!
 In this post, I’m going to be covering both how I painted the deck and how I laid down the decking boards.
 Enjoy!

 This post is sponsored by the Home Depot.

 If you missed Phase 1 or Phase 2 of this project be sure to check it out!

 and just for fun here's a quick look of what my backyard looked like before building the deck.

 There are some affiliate links in this post, meaning I get a small commission if you purchase through these links, at no cost to you.
 Click Here to read my full disclosure.

 This was one of the more enjoyable parts of the projects.
-Mainly because I got to try out the Magnum X5 sprayer that Graco sent over!
-This baby is a beast.
+Mainly because I got to try out the Graco Magnum X5 sprayer that Graco sent over; this baby is a beast.

-I used Behr Premium Solid Color Waterproofing Stain and Sealer in the color Slate to paint.
-I went back and forth one what color to use.
+I used Solid Color Behr Waterproofing Stain and Sealer - Slate in the color Slate to paint.
+I went back and forth on what color to use.
 I knew I wanted black but I was nervous of how it would turn out but I’m glad I went with my gut because I absolutely love it!

-The only issues I had was keeping prime, which I realized was happening because I didn’t have enough paint in the bucket.
-So word of advice; make sure you have a good amount of paint to where the hose is fully immersed and you should have no problems.
+The only issues I had with the sprayer was keeping prime, which I realized was happening because I didn’t have enough paint in the bucket.
+So word of advice; make sure you have a good amount of paint to where the hose is fully immersed in the paint and you should have no problems.